AmadeusITGroup/monitoring-plugins/README.md

 Note: From `needrestart` version 2.1 and upwards you can use its native nagios plugin mode (pass `needrestart -p`)

+### `check_imap_mailbox`

+Check access to an IMAP mailbox.
+Requires the `Timer::HiRes` and `Mail::IMAPClient` perl modules.

+This plugin is similar to the `check_imap_receive` plugin, but:
+* it provides performance data
+* it is capable of loading options from files, to prevent leaking of credentials via the process table

 ## License